Izan-Sola/MarioPowerUps/README.md

      - Grants invincibility and a great speed boost for 2 minutes.
      - With the addition of this Power Up there is also a new custom item, Rainbow Essence![rainbowessence](https://github.com/user-attachments/assets/a598dff3-aa1c-44e4-8617-9d821f976385)
        To craft it, you need to drop red, blue, yellow, green and purple dye and glowstone dust inside a cauldron filled with water.
 After that right click the cauldron with a glass bottle.
+       Then, refine the essence with a blaze rod and drop it inside a cauldron filled with water and then drop a nether star to obtain a Rainbow Star.

    - Red Star (**Next**)